 (c) A swimming pool requires a five (5) foot fence (this does not supersede Section 3.327(a)).

-(d) A fence may be up to six (6) feet in height if it meets the accessory building set back requirements.
+(d) A fence may be up to six (6) feet in height if it meets the main building front set back requirements and accessory building side set back and rear set back requirements.

 (e) A fence may be up to ten feet in height if it meets accessory building set back requirements and is an open-mesh deer fence if it is a minimum 25 feet from the front lot line and 7 feet from the rear lot line and 10 feet from the side lot line.